charlesll/Spectra.jl/docs/PreProcessing.rst

 OPTIONS:

-	p:: Array{Float64}, containing the coefficients for the polynomial fit, or the spline smoothing coefficient (warning, the latter still needs to be provided in an array as [1.0] for instance).
+	p:: Float64, if using gcvspline or Dspline, this number indicates the spline smoothing coefficient.
+If using "poly", it is the degree of the polynomial function to be fitted.
+Please enter a float number (1.0, 2.0 or 3.0 for splines of order 1, 2 or 3), and it is automatically converted to an Integer for the polyfit function.
+Default = 1.0.

 	SplOrder: Integer, the spline coefficient to be used with the Dspline or gcvspline options.
 Default = 3.